Phi Beta Sigma: Purpose

+Symbols

+The motto of Phi Beta Sigma is "Culture For Service and Service For Humanity".
+The fraternity's badge is a monogram of the Greek letters ΦΒΣ; the Φ is outlined with twelve pears.
+Its colors are royal blue and pure white.
+Its flower is the white carnation.
+Its mascot is the dove.
+Its symbol is the crescent.
+The fraternity's publication is The Crescent.
+Its nickname is Sigma.

 Membership

 Phi Beta Sigma's Constitution states that race, religion, and national origin are not criteria for membership.
-Membership is predominantly African-American in composition, with members in over 700 collegiate and alumni chapters in the United States, District of Columbia, Germany, Switzerland, The Bahamas, Virgin Islands, South Korea, Japan and countries in Africa.
-Since its founding in 1914, more than 200,000+ men have joined the membership of Phi Beta Sigma.
+Membership is predominantly African-American in composition, with members in over 700 collegiate and alumni chapters in the United States, the District of Columbia, Germany, Switzerland, The Bahamas, Virgin Islands, South Korea, Japan, and countries in Africa.
+As of 2025, more than 225,000+ men have joined the membership of Phi Beta Sigma.